Skip to content

 Shelley Drowns – John Worthen

 Shelley Drowns is an account of the last three weeks of the life of the romantic poet Percy Bysshe Shelley.
 Through a day- by-day recovery and detailed examination of the surviving evidence, John Worthen reaches an extraordinary conclusion: that the most likely cause of the poet’s death was suicide.
-The probability that ‘Shelley drowns Shelley’ not only offers to correct all previous biographies (including his own, recently published major work) but to change perceptions of Shelley for ever.

 Four Places – Chris McCully

 Four Places consists of four essays that explore place, culture and history; they consider how time past and its words and cultures survive into time present.
-The localities in question are peripheral spaces—two very different islands, an isthmus and a causeway.
+The localities in question are peripheral spaces— two very different islands, an isthmus and a causeway.
 How does cultural change either colonise such liminal spaces or spread from them?
 And for the observer, what and whom is it that one sees—and who is doing the seeing?

 Translation